kooznitsa/python_algorithms/README.md

 2. Guess a solution, and try to prove that it’s correct using induction.
 3. For divide and conquer recurrences that fit one of the cases of the master theorem, simply use the corresponding solution.

+- **Reduction** means transforming one problem to another.
+We normally reduce an unknown problem to one we know how to solve.
+The reduction may involve transforming both the input (so it works with the new problem) and the output (so it’s valid for the original problem).
+- **Induction** is used to show that a statement is true for a large class of objects (often the natural numbers).
+We do this by first showing it to be true for a base case (such as the number 1) and then showing that it “carries over” from one object to the next (if it’s true for n –1, then it’s true for n).
+- **Recursion** is what happens when a function calls itself.
+Here we need to make sure the function works correctly for a (nonrecursive) base case and that it combines results from the recursive calls into a valid solution.

 Example of perfectly balanced binary tree:
 ![binary_tree.png](https://raw.githubusercontent.com/kooznitsa/python_algorithms/main/images/binary_tree.png)